 Is it possible to interpret the nature of the archaeological objects and to prioritize importance?
 None of the debris items is considered to be of archaeological interest.
-The archaeological value of the shipwreck (NCN 2487) has not been determined yet.

 If these phenomena can be identified as natural:

 What is the nature of these natural phenomena?